 Firearms can be imported by mail, but you must have appropriate license and permit/s.
 Having the firearms shipped by mail is only permitted if the location is within Canadian borders and if the item is being securely (i.e. needing signature upon delivery).
 If you are shipping a firearm by the mail that is or isn't restricted, the CBSA will need to see appropriate license and permit(s) before being able to release it to you.

 Items that are unable to be mailed would include any gifts that could possibly endanger any postal employees, ruin their equipment or are a regulation of Canadian requirements.
+If you are planning removals to Ottawa, contact our branch so we can provide necessary advice on importing goods.

 Any suspected gifts will be detained by border Service officers, and Canada Post will be requested to determine if they are able to be mailed or not.